A colleague astrologer asked: which planet rules addiction? Here are some thoughts on the subject.

 Addiction obviously has degrees and can take a multitude of forms.
 It can also have a biochemical imbalance component which makes the addiction less of a psychological issue (no fear necessarily involved) – coffee anyone? :-).
 But the essence of the action is always the same: we are unhappy (or just uncomfortable) and seek happiness, with the caveat that the means we choose to achieve the sought happiness may cause harm to ourselves via an excess of some kind of activity that will produce pleasure.

 If we follow the Chaldean order around the chart we find Venus to be the natural ruler of house 12.
 For good reason, I believe: Venus describes the essence of addiction: pleasure.

 It is also curious that Saturn, who joys in house 12, is exalted in a Venus’ sign, leading us to the natural antidote to the lesson offered by the lure of excessive Venus.
 A significant part of the solution to addiction is wisdom and restraint, earned in and with time — all naturally ruled by Saturn.
 The other part lies with Venus herself, but in her higher manifestation: Love.
 Love, not fear, after all, is our natural state, so our universe was built in a way that the astrological boogie man, “the greater malefic”, is not an absolute bad guy, and can do a great job in house 12.

 So I would go for Venus as the natural ruler of addiction.
-However, I am yet to see this natural rulership being of practical use in an astrological interpretation except to paint a nuance to the situation.
-The accidental ruler is the one I go to first of all, lord 12.
+However, I have yet to see this natural rulership being of practical use in an astrological interpretation except to paint a nuance to the situation.
+The accidental ruler is the one I go to, first of all, lord 12.
 And if we want to read or emphasize the limitations imposed by addiction, Saturn.